oratek-ch/tofu/README.md

 ### eMMC boot
 To boot on eMMC, hold down the nRPIBOOT button while plugging the USB-C cable for flashing (no other power input).
 The USB cable will power the CM4 while it boots.
 You may release the button after having plugged the cable.
+More information for flashing the eMMC can be found [here](https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md).

 ### Pin configurations
 ![boot_detail](./_media/boot_detail.jpg)